sebgregoire/beandispenser/README.md

 The configuration file uses the YAML format.
 Two sections are required: `connection` and `tubes`.

+#### Error handling

+Your configuration may have an `error_codes` section.
+In this section you can map applicatin errors to their exit codes.
+If, for example, your application exits with code 2 when it encounters a database connection error, you can put `database_connection_error: 2` in this section.
+You can then later use `database_connection_error` as a key in the `error_handling` section of a tube definition.
+If, for example, you want to bury a job if a database connection error is encountered, you can put `database_connection_error: bury` in the `error_handling` section of the tube definition.

 ####Defining tubes

 The `tubes` section defines which tubes you want to listen on, and what should be done with jobs that become available.
 The format is as follows: